Exploring the garden in summer

 The wall bordering the lawn next to the house is a riot of yellows and blues as argyranthemum mederense, lithodora ‘Heavenly Blue’, rosemary, and euryops chrysanthemoides are all in flower now.
 A backdrop of olive trees and silvery-foliaged lavender, convolvulus and helichrysum provide a distinctly Mediterranean feel.

 Finding out more about the garden

-A member of the garden team leads a garden walk and talk every day at 2pm.
-They begin at the end of the courtyard, by the pictorial meadow border, and last about 45 minutes, covering the history of the garden and the seasonal highlights.
+A member of the garden team leads either a garden walk or talk every day at 2pm.
+They begin at the end of the courtyard, by the pictorial meadow border.
+The walk lasts about 45 minutes, covering the history of the garden and the seasonal highlights, and the talks last about 15 minutes.
 The garden team have also created plant lists for a selection of different borders in the garden.
 They detail the plants in the borders with notes about the key plants, so that you can recreate the planting schemes at home.
 These plant list are available for a donation; every penny you give helps to care for Coleton Fishacre garden.